warnet-gi/WarnetBot/README.md

 7. Enter the virtual environment by using command `source env/Scripts/Activate` (Linux) or `env\Scripts\Activate.bat` (Windows)
 8. Make sure you have installed `poetry`.
 Install it using `pip install poetry` on your virtual environment.
 9. Install the depedencies using `poetry install`.
-10. Make sure to install postgreSQL on local machine and execute the database creation script on `bot\data\db.sql`.
+10. Execute the database creation script on `bot\data\db.sql`.
-11. Change the `OWNER_ID` on config file `bot\config\config.py` with your own id for testing.
-12. Set `BOT_DEBUG=True` to run the bot in debug mode on `.env`.
+11. Set `BOT_DEBUG=True` to run the bot in debug mode on `.env`.
-13. To start the bot, use `poetry run task start`.
+12. To start the bot, use `poetry run task start`.

 ## Usage Guide
 To learn how to use this bot, please visit our [wiki documentation](https://github.com/Iqrar99/WarnetBot/wiki) for the commands info.

+## License
+The Warnet Bot is open-sourced software licensed under the [MIT License](https://opensource.org/licenses/MIT).